 What is expected of a Conservatory student?

-Please call us at (619) 786-6068.
+Please email us at: info@TheatreArtsSD.org.
 We will discuss your goals and experience level and see if the program would be a good fit for you.

 What if I have occasional conflicts with the Monday class meeting time?